tmtmtm/bashible/docs/remove_line_matching.md

 ##### remove_line_matching REGEX PATH

-Remove line(s) matching regexp from the file.
+Removes line(s) from a file which match a regexp.

 ```bash
 @ Editing sshd_config